-- Configure the MME for video support, by adding a video output device to the MME's outputdevices table, and setting values and behaviors for this device.
-For instructions, see "Configuring the MME for video support" in the chapter Control Contexts, Zones and Output Devices of this guide. - 2 Create and set a track session that includes the video file you want to play, just as you would a track session with only audio files, or use the MME's Explore API to access the video file. - 3 Start and manage playback, just like you would playback of an audio file: call mme\play(), mme\stop(), etc.
+- 1 Configure the MME for video support, by adding a video output device to the MME's outputdevices table, and setting values and behaviors for this device.
+For instructions, see "Configuring the MME for video support" below. - 2 Create and set a track session that includes the video file you want to play, just as you would a track session with only audio files, or use the MME's Explore API to access the video file. - 3 Start and manage playback, just like you would playback of an audio file: call mme\play(), mme\stop(), etc.